lzhangss/SoundShape/README.md

 ```

 ### 2. Definition of stereotyped acoustic units
 Since eigensound is centered around stereotyped acoustic units, the first and foremost step in sound shape study is the careful definition of units from which analysis will be based on.
 Although there is no universal concept of a homologous unit of biological sound encompassing the majority of calling organisms, each higher taxon has its own approaches for homologous sound comparison (Rocha & Romano *in prep*).
-Here, we focused on stereotyped notes from the advertisement calls of three *Physalaemus* species (Amphibia, Anura, Leptodactylidae): *P. centralis* (`centralis` sample data), *P. cuvieri* (`cuvieri` sample data), and *P. kroyeri* (`kroyeri` sample data).
+Here, we focus on stereotyped notes from the advertisement calls of three *Physalaemus* species (Amphibia, Anura, Leptodactylidae): *P. centralis*, *P. cuvieri* and *P. kroyeri* (`centralis`, `cuvieri` and `kroyeri` sample datas, respectively).
 When dealing with real life data, do some literature search before defining your acoustic unit.

 Once the stereotyped units have been defined (Fig. 2), a reasonable number of units should be selected from the sample and stored as new `".wav"` files on the folder specified by `wav.at`.
 Each `".wav"` file should represent a single acoustic unit selected from the original sound wave.
 Besides, selection must account for optimal signal to noise ratio (*i.e.* "clean" recording), and no overlapping frequencies from other individuals, species, or background noise.
 Editing and filtering of sound waves must be restricted to a bare minimum.